Introduction to AR Apps

 - 319,828 ratings

-Google Lens is one of the convenient ways that Google includes augmented reality into its app.
+Google Lens is one of the convenient ways that Google includes augmented reality in its app.
 Google states that Lens lets users search with their camera, copy and translate text, find similar apparel, identify plants and animals, scan QR codes, and more.

 Google and UX

-Google’s primary mission is to, “organize the world’s information and make it universally accessible and useful.”
+Google’s primary mission is to “organize the world's information and make it universally accessible and useful.”
 The inclusion of Google Lens enhances Google’s user experience by giving users a new medium to access information.
 AR streamlines the process of obtaining information and opens avenues that wouldn’t exist within a traditional Google Search.

 How Google Relates to the Bigger Picture